-The Kirkland Lake gold camp has produced over 24 million ounces of gold, and Macassa continues to contribute to this daily.
+The Kirkland Lake gold camp has produced over 24 million ounces of gold, and Macassa Mine continues to contribute to this daily.
 The Larder Lake – Cadillac Deformation Zone (LLDZ-CDZ) has produced 90,993,188 oz Au (Gosselin & Dube 2005 and MNDM 2007 ORR 6219).

-Jas E. Thomson’s Map “1945-1”, (included in Ontario Department of Mines 1950 report “Geology of Teck Township and the Kenogami Area Kirkland Lake Gold Belt”) is the only detailed Government mapping of the property.
-Howard Lovell subsequently mapped Eby Township south of the claims and incorporated Thomson’s mapping into his map titled “2239 Eby-Otto Area” in his 1972 ODM Geological Report 99 (titled Geology of the Eby and Otto townships.
+Jas E. Thomson’s Map “1945-1”, (included in Ontario Department of Mines 1950 report titled “Geology of Teck Township and the Kenogami Area Kirkland Lake Gold Belt”) is the only detailed Government mapping of the property.
+Howard Lovell subsequently mapped the south 2/3rd of Eby Township.
+He incorporated Thomson’s mapping into his map titled “2239 Eby-Otto Area” in his 1972 ODM Geological Report 99 (titled Geology of the Eby and Otto Area District of Timiskaming).

-Explicit drill proposals and proposed drill sections have been prepared and are available on paper copy.
+Explicit drill proposals and proposed drill sections have been prepared and are available.